Awaka Ashta

-Awake Ashta (אווקה אשטה; born 5 September 1999) is an Ethiopian professional footballer who plays as a midfielder for Hapoel Jerusalem.
+Awake Ashta (אווקה אשטה; born 5 September 1999) is an Ethiopian professional footballer who plays as a midfielder for Dinamo Batumi.

 Biography

 Ashta was born in Ethiopia to a Jewish family.
 He immigrated to Israel at the age of four and grew up in Jerusalem.

 On 16 December 2016, he made his senior debut for Hapoel Katamon in a 6–0 loss to Maccabi Ahi Nazareth.

 In December 2021, he was sent off in Hapoel Jerusalem's 1–1 draw against Hapoel Tel Aviv.

 In 2022, Ashta was invited to join the Ethiopia national team.

+In June 2026 he signed a contract until 2028 with Erovnuli Liga club Dinamo Batumi.